FAQ – Body Type Science

 Because current scientific evidence and facts matter when it comes to human health.

-Body Type directly correlates to vertebrae, muscles/muscle mass, fat, and skinny fat, including normal weight obesity.
-Because one pound of muscle burns 6 calories daily, but one pound of fat/skinny fat only burns two to three calories, people who have skinny fat on their body and are following their calculated Standard BMR/RMR calories are eating too many calories daily.
-Eating excess calories leads to being overweight and obese.
+Body Type directly correlates to vertebrae, muscles/muscle mass, regular fat, and skinny fat, including normal weight obesity.
+Because one pound of muscle burns six calories daily, but one pound of fat/skinny fat only burns two to three calories, people who have skinny fat on their body and are following their calculated Standard BMR/RMR calories are eating too many calories daily.
+For many people, eating excess calories leads to being overweight and obese.

-Further, having skinny fat where there is undeveloped muscles/muscle mass directly affects posture (spinal extension), which directly, negatively affects the structure and functioning (including exercise) of the human body.
-Skinny fat increases the probability of having excess fat on the body.
-Obesity is defined as having too much fat on the body.
+Further, having skinny fat where there is undeveloped muscles/muscle mass directly affects posture (spinal extension), which directly and negatively affects the structure and functioning (including exercise, metabolism, and athleticism) of the human body.
+Skinny fat increases the probability of having excess regular fat on the body.
+Obesity is defined as having too much regular fat on the body.

-Normal weight obesity is defined as being within your safe BMI weight range but still having too much fat — although, by definition, you are technically/medically no longer overweight or fat/obese once within your safe BMI — so it is really a type(s) of skinny fat on the body.
+Normal weight obesity is defined as being within your safe BMI weight range but still having too much fat (skinny fat) — although, by definition, you are technically/medically no longer overweight or fat/obese once within your safe BMI — so it is really a type(s) of skinny fat on the body, once you are within safe BMI.

-FAQ #7 – Why Are All Other Body Types Unscientific (Somatotypes/Three Body Types/Endomorph/Ectomorph/Mesomorph, Kibbe Body Types, Triangle Body Types, Hormones Body Types, 10 Body Types, etc.)?
+FAQ #7 – Why Are All Other Body Types Unscientific (Somatotypes/Three Body Types/Endomorph/Ectomorph/Mesomorph, Kibbe Body Types, Triangle Body Types, Rectangle Body Type, Hormone Body Types, 25 Body Types, 10 Body Types, Apple Body Type, Pear Body Type, etc.)?

 FAQ #8 – How Does Fellow One Research’s The Four Body Types’ Body Type Science Determine/Identify Body Types?